keithalewis/math/wc.md

 __Exercise__. _Show $S\in S$ implies $S\notin S$ and $S\notin S$ implies $S\in S$_.

 It was not easy to fix up Frege's theory.
-This led to various schemes to axiomatize what a set is.
-Zermelo-Fraenkel, von Neumann.
+This led to various schemes to axiomatize what a set is, e.g., Zermelo-Fraenkel, von Neumann.
 Their axioms are not the first thing you might think of.

+A simple solution to this is to only define subsets of an existing set that satisfy a rule.
+For any set $S$ and a predicate $P$ on $S$ we can stay out of trouble by defining $\{x\in S\mid P(x)\}$.
+A _predicate_ is a function from elements of a set that returns either true or false.

 A _set_ is just a bag of things (elements) with no structure.
 Two sets are _equal_ if they contain the same elements.
 Using epsilon and